Deimoz/example-projects/README.md

 # Example projects from itmo courses

-This is a collection of homeworks from different courses
+This is a collection of homeworks from some courses